cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 This means that most of the data loading for this project will happen during the initial set up phase and this will not be something you need to do on a regular basis.
 However, it is helpful to understand how data is loaded into Snowflake.

-If you are a part of this initial set up phase, or need to load data in after the set up period (because you have a new datasource, or an old datasource needs to be connected in a new way), then you can find information about how to laod data into Snowflake in the [Snowflake documentation](https://docs.snowflake.com/en/guides-overview-loading-data) on this topic.
+If you are a part of this initial set up phase, or need to load data in after the set up period (because you have a new datasource, or an old datasource needs to be connected in a new way), then you can find information about how to load data into Snowflake in the [Snowflake documentation](https://docs.snowflake.com/en/guides-overview-loading-data) on this topic.

 ```
 ### **Exercise: <additional context>**